Born: February 12, 1969

 His next film, Requiem For a Dream (2000) adapted from Hubert Selby Jr.'s novel, starred Ellen Burstyn, Jared Leto and Jennifer Connelly.
 Containing over 2000 cuts (as compared to the usual 600-700 for most films), the film features a dual storyline that focuses on a mother obsessed with losing weight for a TV appearance, her son, his girlfriend and his best friend, who are all addicted to heroin.

 It took six years for his next movie to be released.
 The Fountain (2006), starring Hugh Jackman as a man who lives several lives over the course of 1,000 years, was nominated for the Golden Lion at the Venice Film Festival.
 He won several awards for his next film, The Wrestler (2008) starring Mickey Rourke.
-His latest film, Black Swan (2010) starring Natalie Portman, screened at the 2010 Toronto International Film Festival.
+He then went on to direct Black Swan (2010) starring Natalie Portman, which screened at the 2010 Toronto International Film Festival.